1

 Requirements

-Required Skills / Experience / Equipment Operation:
+Required Skills / Experience / Competencies:

 Physical/Mental Essential Functions:

-• Ability to count and sort
+• Ability to identify, communicate, and help prevent potential problemsย

-Working Conditions:
+Work Conditions:

-Other duties, responsibilities and activities may change or be assigned at any time with or without notice as assigned by the Supervisor/Manager.
+Other duties, responsibilities and activities may change or be assigned at any time with or without notice as assigned by the Manager.
 The job description does not constitute a contract of employment and the position remains at-will.

-Dwyer Instruments Inc. is an equal employment opportunity and affirmative action employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, age, protected veteran status, status as a qualified individual with a disability, marital status, pregnancy, sexual orientation, ancestry, genetic information, or any other characteristic protected by law.
+Dwyer Instruments Inc. is an equal employment opportunity and affirmative action employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, age, and protected veteran status, status as a qualified individual with a disability, marital status, pregnancy, sexual orientation, ancestry, genetic information, or any other characteristic protected by law.

 We believe in transparent and equitable pay.
 All U.S. job postings include a good-faith salary range based on role, location, experience, and internal equity.
 We're happy to discuss compensation openly throughout the hiring process.